 Looming above Section 8 is Ferdydurke, a bar by the same crew.
 To find it, enter an unassuming Tattersalls Lane side door, scale two flights of steps and bravely stare down the many faces painted on the walls.
 After all that you'll need a drink ... and Ferdydurke will deliver.

-The bar itself is perched at the very top of its building, feeling a bit New York loft with the exposed, re-used scaffolding and floating glass windows.
+The bar itself is perched at the very top of its building, feeling a bit New York loft with the exposed, re-used scaffolding, rooftop projections and floating glass windows.
 And, in case you were wondering, it's named after a 1937 surrealist novel by the Polish writer Witold Gombrowicz.